tosin1691/Watchlist-App/README.md

 - Review Management: Provide functionality for users to store, view, edit, and remove their reviews on the reviews page.
 - Watchlist Management: Allow users to add, view, review, and remove TV shows from their watchlist.
 - Intuitive User Experience: Ensure ease of use and intuitive navigation throughout the website.
-- Persistent Recipe Search: Enable users to initiate a recipe search seamlessly at any point during their interaction with the application.
+- Persistent TV Show Search: Enable users to initiate a TV show search seamlessly at any point during their interaction with the application.
 - Responsive design that adapts to various screen sizes

 ### Build status